 “I was so impressed with the beautiful, bountiful, neat-as-a-pin community garden, in what must be record time.
 Congratulations to you all for a great job and a true “90-day wonder”.
 We Texans are so envious of your soil, rain, cooler climate, and great growing season and, of course, great gardening talent.“ Dick Pierce, primary instructor for the Austin Permaculture Guild, Austin, TX

 Memorial Day, Monday, May 28, 2012 marked the formal “Opening Day” of FOG when all the basic infrastructure for our 100 “pioneering” gardeners–driveway, water source, tool shed, etc–was complete.
-Thank you Mayor Narkewicz and everyone else who joined our ceremony!
+Today, we have 225 plots available for lease, and a fully equipped community garden!

 - Access to water